 - Cutting down trees is also strictly prohibited

 - Camping groups should not exceed 10 people.

-They also offer covered stalls and Hygenic bathhouses, which makes it more preferable for families.
+They also offer covered stalls and Hygienic bathhouses, which makes it preferable for families.

 You can choose whether you want a short loop or an overnight stay.

-Situated in Mentone, Alabama, this is a guest ranch highly suggested for horse camping in Alabama.
-This ranch covers approximately 800 miles of natural beauty.
-Typically families prefer this ranch because this is situated in a small town where there are less crowd and more wilderness.
+Situated in Mentone, Alabama, this is a guest ranch highly suggested for horse camping in Alabama, which covers approximately 800 miles of natural beauty.

-To explore the scenic beauties of this place, horse riding and camping is highly suggested.
-They also offer double horse riding for kids or couples.
+To explore the scenic beauties of this place, horse riding and camping are highly suggested; they also offer double horse riding for kids or couples.
 This ranch also consists of waterfall trail rides, which are mesmerizing to watch.

-Kids usually love it here, and also, there is no television connection or phones.
+Kids usually love it here, and also, there are no television connections or phones.
 So you don’t have to worry about work or anything while enjoying your stay here.